openmhealth/omh-dsu-ri/README.md

 * the authorization server needs [PostgreSQL](http://www.postgresql.org/) to store client credentials and access tokens, and [MongoDB](http://www.mongodb.org/) to store user accounts
 * the resource server needs PostgreSQL to read access tokens and MongoDB to store data points
 * you can pull Docker containers for both servers from our [Docker Hub page](https://registry.hub.docker.com/repos/openmhealth/)
+* you can use a Postman [collection](https://www.getpostman.com/collections/18e6065476d59772c748) to easily issue API requests

 ### Overview